A Dichotomous Analysis of Unemployment Benefits: Labor Productivity and Equality of Outcome

-We say $i, j\in \mathbb{N}$ are \textit{symmetric} in the production function $v$ if they uniformly outperform each other.
-By Theorem \ref{thm:compare_gamma_lambda}, $\lambda_i[v] =\lambda_j[v]$ and $\gamma_i[v] = \gamma_j[v]$ if $i$ and $j$ are symmetric and they have equal employment opportunity.
-In other words, they should receive the same amount of unemployment welfare if both are unemployed; they should also receive the same amount of employment benefits if both are employed.
+We define individuals $i$ and $j$ as \textit{symmetric} in the production function $v$ if each uniformly outperforms the other.
+According to Theorem \ref{thm:compare_gamma_lambda}, when $i$ and $j$ are symmetric and have equal employment opportunities, they should receive identical unemployment benefits when both are unemployed, and equal employment welfare when both are employed.